Bojagi: Embroidered bojagi

-Embroidered bojagi, also called subo (수보) (the prefix su means embroidery), was another form of decorated cloth.
+Embroidered bojagi, also called subo (수보; prefix su meaning 'embroidery'), was another form of decorated cloth.
 A common ornament was that of stylized trees, varying in style from 'naive', to detailed depictions of flowers, fruits, birds, dragons, clouds and symbols of good luck.
 These cloths are closely associated with joyous occasions such as betrothals and weddings, used to wrap items such as gifts from the family of the bridegroom to the new bride, and the symbolic wooden wedding geese which is a metaphor of the groom's fidelity and protection.

 The embroidery was done with spun thread, on a cotton or silk ground.
 The subo fabric was then lined, and possibly padded.
 Mothers of brides during the Joseon dynasty frequently stitched dozens of bojagi for their daughters to take to their new homes.
 Because many survive in pristine condition, these bojagi did not have a practical function, but served as signs of affection and good wishes.